-National Fire Academy (NFA) courses are equivalent in difficulty to college/university level courses.
-NFA is not an accredited institution, but the courses you take through NFA can be considered for college credit.
-Credit transfer policies vary by institution so you should request a credit evaluation by the institution where you plan to pursue your degree.
+NFA courses are independently reviewed to ensure academic rigor and integrity.
+Although NFA is not an accredited institution, the courses you take through NFA may be considered for college credit.
+Credit transfer policies vary by institution, so you should request a credit evaluation by the institution where you plan to pursue your degree.

 NFA course descriptions include the ACE CREDIT recommendation for credit hours, curricula and level.
-Newly developed courses may not have been evaluated for college credit and will be included in the next annual review.
+To access the recommendations for individual NFA courses, visit The ACE National Guide and enter the course code or course title in the “Search the National Guide” field.
+A list of all NFA courses with credit recommendations is also available on the ACE website.
+New courses not yet evaluated for college credit will be included in the next annual review.

 ACE has partnered with Credly to provide you with digital credentials (badges) and transcripts on their Acclaim platform.
-To have NFA courses that you passed listed on your ACE transcript, you need to request a badge for each course from the NETC Admissions Office.
+To have NFA courses that you passed listed on your ACE transcript, you must request a badge for each course from the National Emergency Training Center Admissions Office.

 For instructions on accepting badges, creating your profile and sending transcripts, visit Credly's Acclaim platform Help Center.
 If you already have a transcript from ACE's CREDIT service with courses from other providers, you may need to contact the ACE Student Resource Center to get your new accomplishments added to your transcript.

-NFA awards Continuing Education Units (CEUs) through the International Association for Continuing Education and Training for successful completion of NFA-sponsored courses offered on-campus, off-campus and online.
+NFA awards CEUs through the International Association for Continuing Education and Training for successful completion of NFA-sponsored courses offered on-campus, off-campus and online.
 A CEU is a standard unit of measure, with one CEU representing 10 contact hours of participation in an organized continuing education/training experience.
 The availability of CEUs is included in the course catalog on the Course Detail page for your specific course.

-NFA is a preferred provider with the International Code Council’s (ICC) Preferred Provider Program.
-This program recognizes and promotes ICC-approved educational opportunities as they relate to codes, standards, building construction, and other subject areas.
+NFA is a preferred provider with the International Code Council's (ICC's) Preferred Provider Program.
+This program recognizes and promotes ICC-approved educational opportunities as they relate to codes, standards, building construction and other subject areas.
 Several NFA-sponsored courses are approved for CEUs through the ICC and are listed in their catalog.